Skip to content

 description: >-

-Shell tooling conventions.
-Enforce portable bash and sh practices, quoting,
+Apply and review shell tooling conventions.
+Enforce portable bash and sh

 user-invocable: false